Chapter 609 — Criminal Code

 Letter, Telegram, or Package; Opening; Harassment

-It is a crime to open another person's letter, telegram, or package without permission, or to use the mail or phone to …
+It is a misdemeanor to intentionally open a sealed letter, telegram, or package addressed to someone else without the …

 609.80